gaelrenoux/gaston/README.md

 - `gaston`: Root element of the configuration.
     - `settings`: Global settings.
 All fields are optional and have a default value.
+        - `status-display-interval`: How often you want to display new good schedules.
+You can write any time unit, for example: `20 seconds` or `30 minutes`, or abbreviate it as `20s` or `30m`.
+Default is `20 seconds`.
         - `incompatibility-anti-preference`: Negative score for a person forced to share a topic with someone it would rather not.
 Default is `-1000`.
         - `default-max-topics-per-slot`: Max number of topics per slot (default is no limit.
         - `default-min-persons-per-topic`: Minimum number of persons per topic, can be overridden on specific topics.
 Default is `1`.